A step-by-step guide on how to braid layered hair

 2. Initiate the weaving: Start the braid by crossing the right strand over the middle, followed by the left strand crossing over the middle piece.

 3. Keep incorporating additional hair: With each successive cross, incorporate additional hair from each side into the braid.
 This gradual incorporation creates the signature woven pattern.
-When you get to the shorter parts of your braid—that’s when it’s time for extra strong styling gel.
+When you get to the shorter parts of your braid.
+That’s when it’s time for extra strong styling gel.

 4. Continue the weaving: Repeat the weaving process, moving downward towards your neck.
 Ensure you have a steady and consistent tension.